git/git/compat/nedmalloc/Readme.txt

 v1.04alpha_svn915 7th October 2006:
  * Fixed failure to unlock thread cache list if allocating a new list failed.
 Thanks to Dmitry Chichkov for reporting this.
-Futher thanks to Aleksey Sanin.
+Further thanks to Aleksey Sanin.
  * Fixed realloc(0, <size>) segfaulting.
 Thanks to Dmitry Chichkov for reporting this.
  * Made config defines #ifndef so they can be overridden by the build system.